 To apply for federal aid, complete the Free Online Application for Federal Student Aid (FAFSA).

-To apply for HOPE or Zell Miller scholarships, use the Georgia Student Financial Aid Application System (GSFAPPS).
+To apply for the HOPE or Zell Miller scholarships, use the Georgia Student Financial Aid Application System (GSFAPPS).

 Some students are selected by the Department of Education for verification.
 If your application is selected for verification, you will be notified by the Financial Aid Office, and will need complete these steps: